 Lost your job, had your hours reduced, or have had to take unpaid leave?

 If you have lost your job, have had to take time off from work because you are sick or need to care for a family member, have had to take an unpaid leave of absence, you can apply for Unemployment Benefits.
 Follow this link for more information.

 Rental Assistance and Utility Assistance Information

 If you are in need of rental assistance or utility assistance, resources are now available through the Nebraska Emergency Rental Assistance Program.

-The eviction moratorium is coming to an end on June 30, 2021.
+A new CDC Eviction Moratorium has been put in place to protect all renters living in communities experiencing a surge in COVID-19 cases through October 3, 2021.
 If you owe rent to your landlord, even if you have benefited from the moratorium already, your rent is not forgiven.
 You are still responsible for all rent due and any lawful fees owed pursuant to your lease agreement.
 You must apply for this assistance before the end of the moratorium and before funds run out.

 For those seeking rental and/or utility assistance in Nebraska for all counties BUT FOR LANCASTER AND DOUGLAS COUNTY, click this link below for information on applying.
 Applications are NOW being accepted for residence of these counties.
 The applications are to pay rent or utilities due from April 1, 2020 through November 30, 2021.
 Applicants must income qualify and must have

 a) Experienced some financial hardship caused by COVID-19 or